snowyu/api-bdd-test.js/README.md

-tag with `@after` before the scenario to turn the scenario to a after feature hook. tag with `@beforeEach` before the scenario to turn the scenario to a before each scenario hook. tag with `@afterEach` before the scenario to turn the scenario to a after each scenario hook.
+tag with `@after` before the scenario to turn the scenario to a after feature hook. tag with `@beforeEach` before the scenario to turn the scenario to a before each scenario hook. tag with `@afterEach` before the scenario to turn the scenario to a after each scenario hook. tag with `@beforeStep` before the scenario to turn the before each step hook. tag with `@afterStep` before the scenario to turn the after each step hook.

 ```cucumber
 @only